AlexanderGrooff/jinja-go/README.md

 - Identifying areas where the Go implementation can be optimized
 - Quantifying performance gains for various template features
 - Tracking performance improvements over time

+You can view the [latest comparison report](benchstat/cross/comparison_report.txt) to see the current performance difference between the Go and Python implementations.

 ### Pre-commit Hooks